To use the add-on

 - Choose appropriate execution scenario.
 Select where and who is going to execute the add-on.

 Run the PowerShell-based add-on from a command line.
 Start Windows PowerShell and provide parameters.
-First provide a path to your add-on followed by script parameters with their values.
+First, provide a path to your add-on followed by script parameters with their values.
 Each parameter is preceded with a dash; a space separates a parameter name from its value.
 You can skip some parameters—the script uses a default value unless a parameter is explicitly defined.
+If necessary, modify the parameters as required.

 For add-ons implemented as a service, run the installation file that will deploy and start the service.